Kitware/itk-vtk-viewer/doc/content/api/index.md

 ### setPointSets(pointSets)
 Set a set of points to be visualized.
 It can be an array of or a single imjoy-rpc encoded ndarray.
 The ndarray should be an array with the shape [x, 2] or [x, 3].

+### captureImage()
+Take a screenshot for the current view and return a base64 encoded image string.

 ### setImageInterpolationEnabled(enabled)

 ### getImageInterpolationEnabled()